What is EmoWear?

 During the experiments

-What sensors are used?
+What sensors were used?

 The ultimate aim is to investigate how far we can go to substitute a single simple, low-power, and easy-to-wear, chest-worn sensor with all the other aforementioned wearables and still get more or less the same inference.